PicoCreator/QKV-Transformers-are-RNNs/README.md

 **plug**

 If all of this makes sense for you.
-Consider supporting the [RWKV project](https://wiki.rwkv.com) =) Or using one of our platforms like [featherless.ai](https://featherless.ai), where you can run any huggingface model, and will help support and fund our opensource RWKV model work.
+Consider supporting the transformer killer, the [RWKV project](https://wiki.rwkv.com) =)

+Or using one of our platforms like [featherless.ai](https://featherless.ai), where you can run any huggingface model, and will help support and fund our opensource RWKV model work.

 ## Lets dive deeper into the embeddings